 When finished tearing koay teow, blanch them quickly in boiling water till softened and then drained.
 Divide koay teow and bee hoon into serving bowls.
 Cut the red chili ready and add some soy sauce to it in a bowl and set aside.

 Bring out the drumstick stock pot reheat until warm through and gives a couple of stirs about 20-25 minutes.
 Remove lid add in carrots, kai lan, chicken pieces and cabbage cook for about 20-25 minutes until carrot and kai lan are cooked, chicken pieces warmed up and cabbage leaves cooked and soften then add in fish cake slices.
-Cook fish cakes slices for until they floats to the surface of the soup.
+Cook fish cakes slices for until they float to the surface of the soup.
 Remove and place some fish cakes about 2-3 in each serving bowls.

 Add fish balls and do the same cooked till they float to the surface of the soup.
 Remove and place them into the serving bowls.
 When carrots, kai lan, chicken pieces and cabbage leaves are done.
 Check the seasoning.
 Warm up serving bowls with the ingredients prepared in microwave for 1-2 minutes.
 Ladle some carrots, kai lan, chicken pieces, cabbage leaves and soup onto the warmed serving bowls.
 Garnish with cut chili and soy sauce.
 Serve with a glass of wine.
 Enjoy!!!